simnibs/simnibs/docs/installation/conda.rst

      \

-   Type :code:`postinstall_simnibs -h` for more options
+   Type :code:`postinstall_simnibs -h` for more options.